'Apocalyptic:' 1 Florida town demolished by Michael

 U.S. Route 98 runs right along the coast, where a few beachside restaurants offer oysters and other seafood, cocktails and a view of the Gulf of Mexico.

-Other communities along the Forgotten Coast include Port St. Joe, Apalachicola, Eastpoint, St. Marks and St. George Island, all places where folks from nearby Tallahassee, Georgia and Alabama like to escape for quiet weekends.
+Other communities along the Forgotten Coast include Port St. Joe, Apalachicola, Eastpoint, St. Marks and St. George Island, all places where folks from nearby Tallahassee, Georgia and Alabama like to escape for a quiet weekend.

 As Republican Sen. Marco Rubio tweeted: "Mexico Beach is an old old #Florida town.
 It's charm is that it feels like a trip back in time to a place unspoiled by development.
 I was told this morning that is is 'gone.'"